Depression Vs Sadness: Are You Just Sad Or Depressed?

 Journal writing is a great way to get in touch with the thoughts and feelings surrounding your depression.
 Journaling can also help you with problem-solving and creativity, which may help you find your way out of depression.

-If you are concerned that these steps aren’t enough to control your sad emotions, consider making an appointment online.
+If you are concerned that these steps aren’t enough to cope with your sad emotions, consider making an appointment online.

 What are some signs of depression?
 9 Common Signs